mariamelmawardy/digital-transformation-agility-analysis/README.md

 🔹 Methodology

-The analysis was conducted using Python in a Jupyter Notebook and includes:
+The analysis was conducted using Python in Google Colab and includes:

 Data cleaning and preprocessing
 Conversion of responses into numerical values